felx/nimbus-jose-jwt/README.txt

 Related IETF drafts:

-    [JWA] draft-ietf-jose-json-web-algorithms-18
+* [JWA] draft-ietf-jose-json-web-algorithms-25

-    [JWS] draft-ietf-jose-json-web-signature-18
+* [JWS] draft-ietf-jose-json-web-signature-25

-    [JWE] draft-ietf-jose-json-web-encryption-18
+* [JWE] draft-ietf-jose-json-web-encryption-25

-    [JWK] draft-ietf-jose-json-web-key-25
+* [JWK] draft-ietf-jose-json-web-key-25

-    [JWT] draft-ietf-oauth-json-web-token-13
+* [JWT] draft-ietf-oauth-json-web-token-19

-Dependencies:
+Dependencies

 The Nimbus JOSE+JWT library has minimal dependencies.

-    Apache Commons Codec for Base64 and Base64URL encoding and decoding.
+* Apache Commons Codec for Base64 and Base64URL encoding and decoding.

-    javax.mail for MIME type handling.

-    JSON Smart for highly efficient parsing and serialisation of JSON.
+* JSON Smart for highly efficient parsing and serialisation of JSON.

-    JCIP for concurrency annotations.
+* JCIP for concurrency annotations.

-    [optional] The BouncyCastle.org cryptography provider for Java, for ECDSA signing and verification.
+* [optional] The BouncyCastle.org cryptography provider for Java, for ECDSA signing and verification.

 For Maven add: